 Alternatively, get a travel agent to be the leader.
 It costs nothing extra and can take the stress of finding suitable airfare and accommodations out of the mix.

-If you’re traveling to Florida, I recommend Destinations in Florida for all your theme park needs.
+If you’re traveling to Florida, I recommend Best of Orlando for all your theme park needs.

 Do Something for Everyone